devm1023/GeekTalentDB/README.txt

   must be put in conf.py.
 The file conf.py is NOT INDEXED by git, since it differs between installations.

-cleardb.py
-  Drops all tables and then re-constructs them.
-Does not add any data.
-Useful for starting with a clean slate.

-download_linkedin.py
-  Downloads LinkedIn profiles from DATOIN and adds them to the datoin DB.

-addlinkedin.py
-  Downloads LinkedIn profiles from DATOIN and adds them directly to the geektalent DB.

 datoin.py
   Module for querying the DATOIN server(s).

 sqldb.py
-  Provides the base class (SQLDatabase) for DatoinDB and GeekTalentDB.
+  Provides the base class (SQLDatabase) for DatoinDB, CanonicalDB and GeekMapsDB.

 logger.py
   Provides a simple class for writing log messages.